TejuOye/CausalFast/guides/CausalTheory.md

 **_Causal analysis_** can be thought of as the practice of applying experimental design and statistics to establish cause and effect.
 Causal analysis can be performed on observational data.
 However, due to issues such as confounding, quasi-experimental approaches using statistics require assumptions to produce ‘good’ estimates with observational data.

 ### Lesson 2: Correlation and Causation
 **_"Correlation does not imply causation"_** is a phrase most people have heard before, and the reference is that association between two variables, based on correlation alone, does not establish a cause-and-effect relationship.
 Indeed, **_spurious correlations_** can exist which are not causal.
 For this reason, while association can be used in statistical models for prediction or classification, it is not sufficient for use in high assurance situations where decisions are being made based on reliable information.
 There are four main causal elements:
 1. Correlation
 2. A sequence of events, with the cause before effect
 3. A plausible mechanism for an effect to follow the cause
 4. The ability to eliminate common or alternative causes (special causes).

 Correlation, in a causal context, that is correlation between variables with a causal sequence and mechanism, can be measured and modelled with the correct data, and when these assumptions are met it is possible to obtain reasonable answers to causal questions.
+Loosely defined causal models based on these four main causal elements may provide valuable insight.
+However, from a epidemiological perspective the four main causal elements alone would not be sufficient.
 An example of causal theory applied to epidemiology would be the Bradford Hill Criteria for causation.
-Hill proposed 9 principles that establish epidemiologic evidence of a causal relationship between a cause and an observed effect.
+Hill proposed 9 'aspects of association' that establish epidemiologic evidence of a causal relationship between a cause and an observed effect.
 These nine criteria are:
 1. Strength (effect size, small associations can be causal, but strong associations has greater likelihood)
 2. Consistency (reproducibility)
 3. Specificity (no other likely explanation)